cloud-native-nordics/workshopctl/docs/cli/workshopctl.md

 ### Options

 ```
+      --config-path string   Where to find the config file (default "workshopctl.yaml")
   -h, --help                 help for workshopctl
       --log-level loglevel   Specify the loglevel for the program (default info)
+      --root-dir string      Where the workshopctl directory is.
+Must be a Git repo. (default ".")
 ```

 ### SEE ALSO